 The Coral proper is weird but interesting, a seemingly alive, nonlinear dungeon crawl into a bizarre location littered with the remnants of prior expeditions, looters and bizarre monstrosities.
 A pulsing sac, crab-men, a Vast Iron colossus piloted by sentient red goo.
 The treasure too: Jars of frictionless beads worth 30 sh, two gloves (one can animate dead tissue, the other can absorb energy from corpses), precious orbs that drain you of hope etc. For a starting dungeoncrawl, it is quite good, there is even a sort of method to the madness and you get a feel, a hint rather, why it is there.

 The surrounding area is a water-logged hexmap, each hex taking roughly an hour to cross.
-The combination ruin-dotted of beach and swamp is strangely compelling.
+The combination of ruin-dotted beach and swamp is strangely compelling.
 Random weather tables are sparse but very useful, with storm and rain meaning your travel speed is inhibited and fog reducing visibility.
 You can encounter anything here from displaced refugees and looters, signs of the Iron Coral intruding into the world to hideously twisted men or the mind-controlled drones of the Anemone.
 Many of the encounters are just signs, which are very fucking ominous and atmospheric.
 The ruins of prior habitation are interspersed with the leavings of otherworldly influences.
-The Odd in Into the Odd is truly beyond man’s knowledge, vast and powerful, whose mere proximity can alter horrifically the substance of man.
+The Odd in Into the Odd is truly beyond man’s knowledge, unfathomable and of terrifying potency, whose mere proximity can alter horrifically the substance of man.
 This is reflected by the monsters you encounter, many of which are transfigured human beings and animals.
 The exact nature of these influences is never defined, adding to its strangeness, and we must presume it is unknowable.

 The town of Hopesend is a crumbling harbor town, complete with decaying amusement park rides, a corrupt, peg-legged militia captain who is the only source of weapons and a weakly telepathic circus strongwoman looking for cash to travel to the big city.
 The mood is set, and you even get a bunch of adventure hooks in case something interesting needs to happen.